gabertooth/gabertooth.github.io/_posts/2019-06-04-mod_2_project_northwind_database_hypothesis_testing.markdown

 ---
 layout: post
 title:      "Mod 2 Project: Northwind Database Hypothesis Testing"
-date:       2019-06-04 19:42:46 +0000
+date:       2019-06-04 15:42:47 -0400
 permalink:  mod_2_project_northwind_database_hypothesis_testing
 ---

-The module two project was a huge step in my data science career.
-It cemented many data analysis techniques we learned in Module 1.
+The module two project was a huge step in my Data Science career.
+It cemented the statistical nalysis techniques we learned in Module 1 and 2.
 In addition, I furthered my understanding of SQL and hypothesis testing.
-All in all, I am extremely happy with the outcome of my Module 2 project and cannot wait to continue my data science journey.
+All in all, I am extremely happy with the outcome of my Module 2 project and cannot wait to continue my Data Science journey.

-The module two project consistent of querying a mocked data base (Northwind) using SQL.
+The Mod 2 project consistent of querying a mocked data base (Northwind) using SQL.
 With the data, I was tasked with answering one required question while coming up with three questions of my own.
 The freedom to choose your own question was a challenging surprise.
-I loved the idea of being able to formulate my own hypothesis questions to disprove but did not realize how much time and effort this would take.
-I think this is the exact reason I liked the module two project so much.
-I decided to use the ORM sqlalchemy to easily query the SQL database and specifically used the following Pandas method pd.read_sql_query() to put all of my data queries into usable pandas data frames.
+I loved the idea of being able to formulate my own hypothesis questions to disprove, but did not realize how much time and effort this would take.
+I think this is the exact reason I liked the Mod 2 project so much.
+I decided to use the ORM sqlalchemy to easily query the SQL database and specifically used the following Pandas method pd.read_sql_query() to put all of my data queries into usable Pandas data frames.
 From there I formulated three different questions.
 Below are the questions my Jupyter notebook answers about the Northwind database:

 1. Do discounts have a statistically significant effect on the number of products customers order?
 If so, at what level(s) of discount?